2217936322/UE3SDKGenerator/README.md

 #include "SDK_HEADERS\Engine_parameters.h"
 ```

-To use your newly generated SDK in your own DLL all you have to do is include SdkHeaders.h and initialize the GObject and GName pointers that are located in the generated GameDefines.h file.
+Also if you're using virtual voids for process event `(UsingDetours = false)` you need to comment out "VfTableObject" from the UObject class.

-Here is an example of what a generated SDK looks like.
+Here is an example of what a generated sdk looks like.

 ![](https://i.imgur.com/gQhmv34.png)
 ![](https://i.imgur.com/b3N6MvO.png)